 - Lay sweet potato wedges and garlic cloves around the chicken thighs in the skillet.

 - Bake for 5 minutes in the oven, then take the skillet out to flip the chicken thighs, sweet potatoes, and garlic.
 (It’s fine to stir the vegetables around instead of flipping— you just don’t want them to burn on one side.)

 - Bake about 20 minutes more, until chicken is cooked through and sweet potatoes and garlic is soft.

 - Serve topped with fresh parsley.

-Keywords: chicken, sweet potato, 4 ingredients, garlic, parsley, lunch, dinner, one-pan, skillet
+Keywords: chicken, sweet potato, yams, parsley, garlic, dinner, one-pan, skillet

 Knowing how to cook satisfying meals (like chicken and sweet potato!) makes it easier to eat intuitively.